-The problem is sorting through the noise to know what information matters when selecting a roofer, and what information doesn’t.
+The problem is, sorting through the noise to find information that matters when selecting a roofer, and what information doesn’t.

-The simple way to cut through the noise is to be informed, in a world full of information at our fingertips there is zero excuses for a home owner to have a bad experience with a contractor of any trade!
+The simple way to cut through the noise is to be informed, in a world full of information at our fingertips there are zero excuses for a homeowner to have a bad experience with a contractor of any trade!

 The consumer then goes to the other end of the spectrum, the safer choice, and goes with the “big guys”.
 The roofing company with a big building, a fleet of trucks, and an established name.
-This is not a BAD choice at all, the big guys will always more or less get the job done, for a justified price, and there are not usually any major headaches.
-There can be minor ones however, long wait times, complicated contracts, delayed customer service, and broken communication.
+This is not a bad choice at all, the big guys will always – more or less – get the job done, for a justified price, and there are not usually any major headaches.
+There can be minor headaches however, long wait times, complicated contracts, delayed customer service, and broken communication.